nguyenducnhaty/Learn_ML_in_6_Months/Machine Learning/1. Mathematics for Machine Learning/1. Linear Algebra/README.md

 The word, 'eigen' is perhaps most usefully translated from the German as meaning characteristic.
 So when we talk about an eigenproblem, we're talking about finding the characteristic properties of something.

-For a linear transformation, an eigenvector is a vector which, after applying the transformation, stays in the same span.
+For a linear transformation, an eigenvector is a vector which, after applying the transformation, stays in the same span, meaning the angle does not change for the vectors during the transformation

 <h2>Getting into the detail of eigenproblems</h2>